-Work study may be defined as a technique of management which involves analytical study of jobs/operation with the object of determining the exact operations to be performed and measuring the work content of jobs.
-The object of work study is overall improvement by saving time, reducing loss of materials, developing new methods of work, etc..
+Work study may be defined as a technique of management which involves analytical study of jobs/operation with the objective of determining the exact operations to be performed and measuring the work content of jobs.
+The object of work study is overall improvement by reducing time consumed and loss of materials and developing new methods of work, etc.